Currency: Norwegian Krone (NOK)

 Thor Hansen has been on the live tournament scene for over 30 years now.
 During his long career, he collected $2.950 million in cashes.
 He has two WSOP gold bracelets to his name.
 He won the $5,000 Limit Seven Card Stud event in 1988 and the $1,500 No-Limit 2-7 Draw Lowball event in 2002.

 In 2014, Felix Stephensen finishes second in the WSOP Main Event for $5,147,911.
 He lost the heads-up battle for poker’s most prestigious title to a fellow Scandinavian, the Swedish Martin Jacobson.
 With $5.850 million in live tournament earnings, Stephenson leads Norway’s all time money list on Hendon.

 Live Poker Legislation in Norway

-The state of legal poker in Norway is as dire as it could be.
+The state of legal poker in Norway is far from optimal.

-Basically, all real money games are illegal in casinos.
-The only exception is home games where the game is not run as a business – in other words, the “house” doesn’t collect rake or tournament fees.
+Almost all real money games are illegal in casinos.
+An exception to the prohibition is home games where the game is not run as a business – in other words, the “house” doesn’t collect rake.

 Live Poker Venue Norway

 World Casino Directory lists one poker room in the entire country of Norway.
 It’s the Thon Hotel Oslo Airport where the Norwegian Poker Championship took place in 2015, 2016 and 2017.

 Starting in 2002, the Norwegian Poker Championship went abroad and chose the Citywest Hotel and Resort in Dublin, Ireland as their venue to escapte the harsh gambling laws in their home country.
 While they could hold the event on “home turf” now, they decided to return to Dublin in 2019 for the sake of tradition.
 It’s been held there every year since.

 – Casinos and Poker Rooms in Norway –